mgiessing/bcn-lab-2084/README.md

 You will need your OpenShift login token which you can get after logging in to the WebUI, click on your username -> Copy login command -> Login again with your credentials -> Display token

-Open the terminal and login to your cluster using the token `oc login --token=<YOUR TOKEN> --server=https://api.cadiz.edu.ihost.com:6443`
+Open the terminal (command prompt or PowerShell) and login to your cluster using:

-If you haven't downloaded the git repository yet (which you've just done if you used the "short way" before) do it now:
+`oc login --token=<YOUR TOKEN> --server=https://api.cadiz.edu.ihost.com:6443`

+Clone the repository using Github Desktop or use the terminal:

 ```bash
 # Get the lab repository